Post Author: Stephanie Sorge

 I, too, believe the women.
 I believe Mary when she proclaims that the hungry will be filled with good things, that the humble will be exalted, and that God’s mercy is available to all generations.
 I believe Mary when she proclaims an empty tomb and a risen savior who will return to usher in a final reign of hope, peace, joy, and love.
 Believe the women.
 You might just experience a Christmas miracle.

-The Rev. Stephanie Sorge Wing seeks to bear God’s Word into the world through her calling as Pastor of Trinity Presbyterian Church in Harrisonburg, Virginia.
-Stephanie is surrounded by non-women every day, including her husband Andy and their two sons.
+The Rev. Stephanie Sorge seeks to bear God’s Word into the world through her calling as Pastor of Trinity Presbyterian Church in Harrisonburg, Virginia.
+Stephanie is surrounded by non-women every day, including her two sons.

 Image by: Caravaggio